 On the dotted line… Well, since I don’t have a dotted line anywhere, you can e-mail me instead.
 Head on over to my Contact page.
-There you will find my e-mail address, my Google+ page, and a few other ways to get in touch with me.
+There you will find a contact form, my e-mail address, and a few other ways to get in touch with me.
 The best way to get in touch with me is through e-mail.

 If you do choose to e-mail me, please put something about editing in the subject line (“Editing Help,” “Editor For Hire,” “Hey, You, Edit This!”).

-If you have a Google+ page, please add me on there.
+Please add me on social media.
 I try to promote books/stories that I have had a hand in, in some way.

 If you have any other additional questions, please don’t hesitate to ask.